 - Complete and submit the on-line* REGISTRATION FORM any time

 - Next, use the call-to-book system - telephone (or call in person to Westwood House) at a time that is convenient for you from 8.30am to 5pm (or to 8pm Tuesdays and Thursdays in term time) and speak to the Administrator, who will be able to arrange a suitable date and time for your counselling appointment.
 Please have details of your availability to hand (such as your timetable or schedule) so you can be sure when you are free.
-Our phone lines can get quite busy: if we don't pick up, please leave a clear message with your name and details so we know you've called and we can call you back.
+Our phone lines can get quite busy: if we don't pick up, please leave a clear message with your name and details so we know you've called and we will defintiely call you back.
+Alternatively, try calling another time, or come to the service in person if that's easier for you.

 - You will receive an email confirming the details of your appointment and some tips on how to prepare to get them most out of your counselling session.
 The email will also give you details about the optional pre-counselling consultation sessions, ie the opportunity to speak with a professional counsellor for a brief pre-appointment consultation, within a maximum of 5 days of registering.